Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

 In our analysis, we consciously retained the same color and evolutionary corrections as those utilized in obtaining the SRD results \citep{cosmolike_Krause_2017, srd_lsst_desc}.
 This decision was driven by the objective to minimize alterations to the established parameters, ensuring that the focus remains on evaluating the method's effectiveness and validity.
 This approach aligns with the intent of our investigation, which is to rigorously test the capabilities and accuracy of the method within a consistent and controlled framework.

 \textbf{Data vector.} Our data vector consists of auto- and cross-correlation angular power spectra $C_\ell$ of cosmic shear.
 Considering there are 5 bins (Fig. \ref{fig:srd_jmas_dndz_and_binning}) in both Y1 and Y10, there are 15 angular power spectra in total.
-For the multipole range, we adhere to the guidelines of \citealt{srd_lsst_desc} and utilize a set of 20 $\ell$ bins, defined globally and spaced equally on a logarithmic scale, within the range $20 \le \ell \le 15,000$.
-Scale cuts were applied in the same manner as it was done in the \citealt{srd_lsst_desc}, setting all values for $\ell > 3000$ to zero.
+For the multipole range, we follow \citet{srd_lsst_desc} in considering only $\ell \le 3000$.
+Our particular choice of $\ell$ bins was constructed to match that of \citet{srd_lsst_desc}, to enable us to take advantage of data products from that work, particularly covariance matrices.
+Specifically: 20 $\ell$ bins are defined to be logarithmically spaced within the range $20 \le \ell \le 15,000$, prior to then performing the above cuts to restrict to $\ell \leq 3000$.
 We do not model baryons in our analyses.
-As with the redshift distribution, we employ a validation step and compare the jointly modeled data vectors to those of the standard analysis (fiducial data vectors from \citealt{srdtarball}).
-In this process, we meticulously examine the ratio of the power spectra ${C^{ij}_{\mathrm{JMAS}} (\ell)}$ and $ {C^{ij}_{\mathrm{SRD}} (\ell)}$ for each correlation, performing this analysis separately for both forecasting years 1 and 10.
+As with the redshift distribution, we employ a validation step and compare the jointly modelled data vectors to those of the standard analysis (fiducial data vectors from \citealt{srdtarball}).
+In this process, we examine the ratio of the power spectra ${C^{ij}_{\mathrm{JMAS}} (\ell)}$ and $ {C^{ij}_{\mathrm{SRD}} (\ell)}$ for each correlation, performing this analysis separately for both forecasting years 1 and 10.
 Specifically, we calculate the relative difference between the JMAS and SRD data vectors for each correlation (for both forecasting scenarios) to assess the relative deviations.
-Our findings are reassuring; the deviations do not exceed $15\%$ in any case, indicating a high degree of consistency between the jointly modeled data vector and that from the standard analysis.
-This outcome, shown in Fig. \ref{fig:datavectors_relative_difference}, not only validates our modeling approach but also underscores the robustness of our forecasts, as the minimal deviations suggest that the JMAS model aligns closely with the established SRD benchmarks.
+Our findings are reassuring; the deviations do not exceed $15\%$ in any case, indicating that it is possible to achieve a high degree of consistency between data vectors modelled in our framework and those calculated within a more standard modelling set-up.

-\textbf{Covariance matrix.} To ensure consistency, we have utilized the covariance matrices from the SRD study, as detailed in \citep{srd_lsst_desc}.
-These matrices, along with other SRD resources, are publicly available and can be found in \citep{srdtarball}.
-For an in-depth understanding of the construction and characteristics of these covariance matrices, readers are referred to the comprehensive descriptions in \citep{srd_lsst_desc} and the original work by \citep{cosmolike_Krause_2017}.
+\textbf{Covariance matrix.} To ensure consistency, we have utilized the covariance matrices from the SRD study, as detailed in \citet{srd_lsst_desc}.
+These matrices, along with other SRD resources, are publicly available and can be found in \citet{srdtarball}.
+For an in-depth understanding of the construction and characteristics of these covariance matrices, readers are referred to the comprehensive descriptions in \citet{srd_lsst_desc} and the original work by \citet{cosmolike_Krause_2017}.